-medium complexity extracted Authentication & Access Control Confidence: 100%
+medium complexity high priority must have MVP extracted Authentication & Access Control Confidence: 100%

 4